-Equality statement
+1.1 Equality statement

 We recognise our obligations under the Equality Act 2010; that we must not unlawfully discriminate against children because of their sex, race, disability, religion or belief, gender reassignment, pregnancy and maternity, or sexual orientation.

-Some children have an increased risk of harm, both online and offline, and additional barriers can exist for some children with respect to recognising or disclosing it.
+Some children have an increased risk of abuse, both online and offline, and additional barriers can exist for some children with respect to recognising or disclosing it.
+We are committed to anti-discriminatory practice and recognise children's diverse circumstances.
 We ensure that all children have the same protection, regardless of any barriers they may face.

 We give special consideration to children who:

-- have special educational needs (SEN) or disabilities - are young carers - may experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - have English as an additional language - are known to be living in difficult situations for example, temporary accommodation - where there are issues such as substance abuse or domestic violence - are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - are asylum seekers - are at risk due to either their own or a family member's mental health needs - are looked after or previously looked after.
+- Have special educational needs and/or disabilities (SEND) or health conditions (see section 10) - Are young carers - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language (EAL)

+- Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of female genital mutilation (FGM), sexual exploitation, forced marriage, or radicalisation - Are asylum seekers - Are at risk due to either their own or a family member's mental health needs or at risk of witnessing or experiencing domestic abuse - Children who struggle with transitions - Are looked after or previously looked after - Are missing or absent from education, home or care for prolonged periods and/or repeat occasions - Whose parent/carer has expressed an intention to remove them from school to be home educated